Falz: EndSARS protest

-In October 2020, Falz called on Runtown and other Nigerian celebrities to join the #EndSARS protests in Lagos, South West Nigeria, calling on the government to end police brutality.
+In October 2020, Falz called on Runtown and other Nigerian celebrities to join the #EndSARS protests in Lagos, Southwest Nigeria, calling on the government to end police brutality.
 The singer is vocal about issues bordering on social justice across the country.
 Paying tribute to the victims of police brutality, he released a music video for "Johnny", the first single off his last album, Moral Instruction.

 He wrote in a post introducing the song, "We will never forget the heroes that have been unlawfully slain.
 This is for them.
 For every single Nigerian life snatched away unlawfully, we must make sure we get justice."

 "Almost two years since I released the audio.
 Even more disturbing to think that as time passed, the message became more relevant."

 In an interview with CNN's Christiane Amanpour, in 2020, Falz said President Buhari's promise to reform the Nigerian police was infuriating and frustrating as he claimed Buhari has been making same promise since 2017.

+Activism

+Known for his activism through music, Falz continues to release tracks addressing social and political issues in Nigeria.
+During the 2023 elections, he called for increased participation and youth involvement in Nigerian politics, as well as other issues like voter apathy and electoral malpractice.
+His 2023 single "Yakubu", following previous hits like "This is Nigeria", further solidified his position as a socially conscious artist, using music to critique corruption and injustices in the country.